p-v/FlexibleCalendar/README.md

 **Navigate the calendar:**

-`goToCurrentDay` - Go the the current day <br/>
+`selectDate` - Scroll and select the provided date `goToCurrentDay` - Go the the current day <br/>
 `goToCurrentMonth` - Go the the current month <br/>
 `moveToNextDate` - Select the date after the current selection <br/>